openpbs/openpbs/ci/README.md

 Instant-CI is a developer tool which aims at providing continous integration to the developers locally on their development systems.
-Users can build and install pbs and run PTL tests with a single command on the pbs of the users repository, for all this the user may not worry about underlying dependencies or any caveats.
+Users can build, install PBS and run PTL tests with a single command.
+For this, the user need not worry about any underlying dependencies.
 It also supports build and test history in the form of logs.

-Dependincies for this tool are:
+Dependencies for this tool are:
 * python3.5 or above
 * docker (17.12.0+)
 * docker-compose